Pro Artist’s Guide to Comic & Manga Layouts, Paneling, Flow

 6. How does the last panel lead to the next page?

-I make sure that the panels lead the reader from left to right and down to mimic the usual reading pattern of a western-style comic book.
-All the action within the panels leads you across the page or down to the next tier of panels.
+Make sure that the panels lead the reader from left to right and down to mimic the usual reading pattern of a western-style comic book.
+If you are making a manga, you might go the opposite direction, from right to left.
+All the action within your panels should lead you across the page or down to the next tier of panels.

 The final page should read something like this:

-There are different panel types which are useful tools to know for storytelling.
-They are pretty standard but they can be used in different ways and combinations to create drama in your story.
-Adding multiple panels to an action can draw out time, show detail, or show the steps of the action, otherwise unseen.
-Using progressions such as a “zoom in” can create excitement or tension when telling a story.
+There are different panel types which are all useful tools for storytelling.
+These are pretty standard, but can be used in multiple ways and combinations to create drama in your story or emphasize a plot point.
+Also, adding various panels to an action can draw out time, show detail, or show the steps of the action that were otherwise unseen.
+You may also use progressions such as a “zoom in” can also create excitement or tension when telling a story.
+Choose the right comic panel for each scene.

 • A distant shot for establishing scenes or showing wide action

-The space between the panels is called the gutter.
-If each panel is an idea, Its job is to be the space between ideas, to give the reader a moment to absorb the contents of the first panel before connecting that idea with the contents of the next panel.
-Traditionally a gutter is always the same width, which implies a fairly smooth transition from panel to panel with no accent or alteration to the reading.
-A wider panel border, leaving the reader more time and space to rest and think about the story can be a nice option for creating time in-between moments.
+Traditionally, a gutter is always the same width, which implies a fairly smooth transition from panel to panel with no accent or alteration to the reading.
+On the other hand, a wider panel borders give the reader more time and space to rest and think about the story.
+This creates “in-between” moments.

 Overlapping panels:

-Removing panel borders tends to make the contents of two panels bleed together either making them confusing to read, or creating a sense that two actions are happening at once.
-If I am looking to lead the reader from one picture to another or give the feeling that one or more panels are happening either simultaneously or directly after, I will overlap panels.
-But it’s a difficult trick because you need to make sure that elements of one panel don’t bleed into another panel making it hard to separate the beats of the page.
+Removing panel borders tends to make the contents of two panels bleed together.
+It’s as if the two actions are happening at once or immediately after one another.
+To lead the reader from one picture to the next and create a sense of speed within a story, try overlapping panels.
+However, it’s a difficult trick, because you need to make sure that elements of each panel don’t disrupt the other.
+Additionally, you don’t want to confusing readers and making it hard to separate the beats of the page.

 Varying Gutter Width:

-Effective gutters usage can increase the realism of a scene.
+Effective gutter usage can increase the realism of a scene and express time.

 To frame or not to Frame:

-Sometimes a powerful effect can be created by dropping out a frame from a page in order to accentuate a specific object or action.
+Should you always limit yourself to comic panels!
+Of course not!
+Sometimes a powerful effect can be created by dropping out a frame, in order to emphasize a specific object or action.
 This pairs well with a standalone object, or a silhouette.
-These panels go to the edge of the paper beyond the “safe” area of the panels.
+These objects would extend to the edge of the paper, and beyond the “safe” area of the panels.
+See below for examples of unframed objects, or objects going beyond their panel.

 Click to expand image